Skip to main content

 A solid budget turns event planning from stressful to strategic.
 Start with the template above, customize it to your event type, and track every dollar as you go.

-If you'd rather skip the spreadsheet entirely, Dream Event generates your budget alongside your complete event concept — theme, programming, food and beverage, decor, and vendor recommendations — all from a single conversation with AI.
+If you would rather skip the spreadsheet entirely, Dream Event generates your budget alongside your complete event concept -- theme, programming, food and beverage, decor, and vendor recommendations -- all from a single conversation with AI.
 Your first concept is free.

 For wedding-specific budgeting, our Wedding Planning Checklist breaks down the timeline month by month, including when to book each vendor and lock in each budget line.